 Toyota specific training

-Every brand of vehicle has its unique characteristics, and Toyota is no exception.
+Every vehicle brand has its unique characteristics, and Toyota is no exception.
 That’s why many dealer service technicians are Toyota factory-trained and certified through Toyota’s T-TEN training program, which is built on the ASE (Automotive Service Excellence) Education Foundation accreditation.
-In many cases, dealer technicians are also required to regularly complete ongoing training programs and certifications - which means that when you bring your Toyota to a dealer for service, you know that your vehicle is in the hands of highly specialized technicians who can give it the right care it needs.
+In many cases, dealer technicians are also required to regularly complete ongoing training programs and certifications.

 Tools of the trade

 Today, vehicles are more technologically advanced than ever before: under that sleek exterior, there’s an elaborate electrical system and a computer that controls it.
-This means that an issue may need specialized diagnostic equipment in order to determine the problem, along with the right tools to fix it.
+If an issue arises, it may need specialized diagnostic equipment in order to determine the problem, along with the right tools to fix it.

 Genuine Toyota parts and accessories